 This seems to have been what happened in Ireland - the Knights Templar were given estates, most of which were populated with elderly knights.
-Still a valid fighting force, though maybe not up to scratch in Palestine and Syria.
+Still, a valid fighting force, though maybe not up to scratch in Palestine and Syria.
 Outsiders that kept a watchful eye on the natives, in their own interest.

-Officially the Templars arrived in Ireland in September 1220 - though documents pertaining to individual Knights Templar in Ireland go back as far as 1177.
+Officially the Templars arrived in Ireland in September 1220, though documents pertaining to individual Knights Templar in Ireland go back as far as 1177.
 The first knights may well have entered Ireland with Strongbow's Anglo-Normans.
 It is debatable whether this constitutes an involvement of the order or (more likely) of individual knights.

 What Happened to the Irish Knights Templar After 1307?

-After the events in Paris the Knights Templar in Ireland were arrested and placed in Dublin Castle.
+After the events in Paris, the Knights Templar in Ireland were arrested and placed in Dublin Castle.
 Between fifteen and thirty knights were taken, most having seen more than forty years of service with the order.
-Basically Ireland seems to have been the pensioner's home of the order.
+Basically, Ireland seems to have been the pensioner's home of the order.

 Trials commenced in 1310 in Saint Patrick's Cathedral - accusations based on hear-say flew at the knights, but no evidence could be found and no confessions were forthcoming.
 The trials ultimately fizzled out, ending after six months in an anti-climax.
 The Templars were admonished to be good Christians and pensioned off.
 More than likely none of them were expected to put up much resistance if left alone.